 Bottom line

-Amex is planning on debuting a new lounge concept, named Sidecar by the Centurion Lounge.
-The idea is that these facilities will be built at airports with Centurion Lounges, for those who are short on time.
+Amex has just debuted a new lounge concept, named Sidecar by the Centurion Lounge.
+The idea is that these facilities are built at airports with Centurion Lounges, for those who are short on time.

-The speakeasy-inspired spaces will boast small plates and cocktails, exclusively for those with flights departing within 90 minutes.
-I’m looking forward to learning more details, as the opening date of the first location, in Las Vegas, approaches.
+The speakeasy-inspired spaces boast small plates and cocktails, exclusively for those with flights departing within 90 minutes.
+The first of these locations has just opened in Las Vegas, and it’s a very nice addition to the airport’s lounge scene.

 What do you make of the Sidecar by the Centurion Lounge concept?